4 Dead in Wrong-Way Crash on I-84 in Hartford, Conn.

-Four people were killed in a wrong-way crash on Interstate 84 in Hartford early Saturday morning.
+State police have identified the four people who died in a wrong-way crash on Interstate 84 in Hartford early Saturday morning.

-A car was traveling in the wrong direction on I-84 East in the tunnel by Exit 51 in downtown Hartford around 2:45 a.m., according to state police.
+A Chevy Equinox was going in the wrong direction on I-84 East in the tunnel by Exit 51 in downtown Hartford around 2:45 a.m. when it collided head-on with a truck, according to state police.

-It is not clear how many vehicles were involved in the crash or if everyone who died was in the same vehicle.
+State police said 40-year-old Natachia Izekia Rivera-Hall, of Hartford, was driving the Equinox the wrong way on the highway and she and three passengers were pronounced dead at the scene.

+Police identified one passenger as 40-year-old April Slade, of Hartford, and said investigators were working to identify the other two people who died.

+The driver of the other vehicle involved in the crash was transported to Hartford Hospital to be treated for possible minor injuries, authorities said.

+The crash remains under investigation.
+Anyone with information is asked to contact TFC John Wilson #1060 at Troop H at (860) 534-1098.

-The highway remained shut down more than four hours after the crash.
+The highway was shut down for more than four hours after the crash.

-It was the second fatal wrong-way crash on Connecticut highways early Saturday morning.
+It was the second fatal wrong-way crash on Connecticut highways on Saturday morning.

 Two people were killed in a wrong-way crash in I-91 in Meriden just about 20 minutes before the crash in Hartford.